beaverbuilder/documentation/docs/beaver-builder/dev-preview.md

 ## New Responsive Editing Experience

 Prior to Beaver Builder 2.7, the responsive editor provided an approximation of how your website would look on a mobile device and worked similarly to resizing a browser window.
 The new responsive editor uses an iframe.
-This should provide a better user experience, not only in terms of accuracy, but also in terms of ease of use.
+This should provide a better user experience, not only in terms of accuracy, but also ease of use.

 ### Features